-For members with an effective date of membership on or after July 1, 2015:
+For members with an effective date of membership on or after July 1, 2015

-2% per year following the third anniversary of the commencement of benefits, 2 1/2% per year following the sixth anniversary, the lesser of 3% or the CPI for the preceding calendar year following the ninth anniversary.
+2% per year following the third through fifth anniversaries of the commencement of benefits;

+2 1⁄2% per year following the sixth through eighth anniversaries.

+On succeeding anniversaries the annual increase shall be the lesser of 3% or the CPI for the preceding calendar year.